LevelUpMarketers/trying-to-adult-rva-2025/docs/EventMetricsExport.md

 This feature relies on the PhpSpreadsheet library installed via Composer inside the plugin directory.
 Run `composer install` within `app/public/wp-content/plugins/tta-management-plugin` after cloning the repository.
 If the library has not been installed, the export form displays an admin notice explaining how to install it.

-The spreadsheet excludes internal IDs like `page_id` and `ticket_id` and formats the remaining columns for readability.
+The spreadsheet excludes internal IDs like `id`, `page_id`, `ticket_id` and other implementation columns.
 Boolean values become **Yes** or **No** and discount codes are shown in plain English.
-Additional metrics are included:
+Event type values are capitalized and the featured image column links directly to the full image.
+Additional metrics appear at the end of each row:

 - `expected_attendees` – number of purchased tickets (after refunds)
 - `checked_in` – count of attendees marked as checked in
 - `no_show` – count of attendees marked as no show
 - `refund_requests` – number of pending refund requests
 - `refunded_amount` – total amount refunded
-- `revenue` – gross revenue from ticket sales
+- `revenue` – total revenue from ticket sales
+- `revenue_minus_refunds` – total revenue after subtracting refunds
 - `waitlist_count` – current waitlist entries

 Press **Export Metrics** and an `.xlsx` file downloads immediately.
 The form